timacdonald/json-api/README.md

 }
 ```

 The above implementation would make a HTTP request to our microservice even when the client is excluding the `avatar` attribute via sparse fieldsets or minimal attributes.
-To improve performance when this attribute is not being returned we can wrap the value in a Closure.
-The Closure will only be evaluated when the `avatar` is to be returned.
+To improve performance when this attribute is not being returned we can wrap the value in a `Closure`.
+The `Closure` will only be evaluated when the `avatar` is to be returned.

 ```php
 <?php